GVRV/BE-Template/README.md

 💫 Welcome! 🎉

-This full-stack exercise involves building a form component in React that also makes a request to the Node.js/Express.js src.
+This backebd excersice involves building a Node.js/Express.js app that will serve a REST API.
 We imagine you should spend around 2.5 hours at implement this feature.

-## About the Task

-The task is to build a little express app that will serve APIs to a frontend.

 ## Data Models